mdflaher/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 # How do I perform calculations across multiple pivot tables? <a name="calc"></a>

 We will build upon the [first](#pivot) and [second](#sub) example and add a total orders column to each sub-table.
 Open the table editor again.
 Select a cell in the middle column, right click, select 'Insert Column'.
-Select a cell in the column second to the right, right click and select 'Insert Column' again.
+Select a cell in the column second from the right, right click and select 'Insert Column' again.
 You should now have blank columns in between each of the columns with horizontal expansion.

 ![](screenshots/add-columns.PNG)